Page Summary

 Drafts can be created as standalone messages or replies (single or reply-all) using corresponding Gmail service functions.

-In a Google Workspace add-on you can create widgets that have linked actions .
+In a add-on you can create widgets that have linked actions .
 You can use an action to compose new email drafts, optionally filling them using information entered into the add-on UI or information from an open message.
 For example, you can have a button in your add-on's message UI that creates a reply to the currently opened message prepopulated with information from the add-on.

 When an action that builds messages is triggered, Gmail executes a callback function to build and return the draft.
 Gmail then displays that draft in its UI in a standard email compose window, which the user can then edit and send as needed.

-Configuring an action to build a draft message
+Configure an action to build a draft message

 To configure a widget to start a draft-building action when selected, you must do the following: